johnstonbl01/clementinejs/tutorials/tutorial-beginner.md

 The first order of business is to check that the original `findOne()` query actually returns a result.
 If it does, then we proceed with the same as before by inserting the results into an array and passing that back to Node and the browser.
 This is done within the `if (result) { ... }` block above.

 However, if no result is returned, then we need to insert a document into the database using the [`insert()`](http://mongodb.github.io/node-mongodb-native/api-generated/collection.html#insert) method.
 This method takes two arguments, the document to insert (`{ 'clicks': 0 }`) and a callback function.
 The callback function will tell Node what do with the results.
 If there is an error, we throw the error.
-Once the new document is inserted, we query the DB to find the newly inserted document and return it to the browswer in JSON format.
+Once the new document is inserted, we query the DB to find the newly inserted document and return it to the browser in JSON format.

 Before we test this out, we will want to change our routes a little bit.